megandieudonne/CyborgCuntGlitch/Snippets/Snippets.md

 >fuck
 >the whole muthafuking thing
 >
-Etheridge Knight, "Feeling Fucked Up", 1986 (Found at the beginning of Glitch Feminism)
+Etheridge Knight, "Feeling Fucked Up", 1986 (*Also at beginning of Glitch Feminism)